Skip to content

 Master of Science in Nursing in Pediatric Primary Care Nurse Practitioner Online

 Prepare to help children and their families achieve their optimal physical, social and emotional development.
+This primary care program promotes leadership and research in pediatric preventative care and disease management.

 Program Overview